neu-se/CS4530-Fall-2023/Assignments/ip2/ip2.md

    * Calls super._updateFrom, which updates the occupants of this game area and
    * other common properties (including this._model).
    *
    * If the board has changed, emits a 'boardChanged' event with the new board.
+If the board has not changed,
+   *  does not emit the event.
    *
    * If the turn has changed, emits a 'turnChanged' event with true if it is our turn, and false otherwise.
+   * If the turn has not changed, does not emit the event.
    */
   protected _updateFrom(newModel: GameArea<TicTacToeGameState>): void
   /**